 Loretta “Lori” Gephart, M.A., Licensed Psychologist, is a Collaborative Coach and a member of the Collaborative Law Association of Southwestern Pennsylvania, where she is the past president and a trainer for Collaborative Basic Training.
 She is also a member of the International Academy of Collaborative Professionals where she serves on the Board.
-She is a founding member of Gateway to Collaboration, a nonprofit corporation dedicated to educating others about the Collaborative Divorce Process and a founding member of Collaborative Solutions North, an association of like-minded professionals who are committed to assisting individuals in working through their differences collaboratively without going to court.
+She is committed to assisting individuals in working through their differences collaboratively without going to court.

 Lori is ready to help you to develop healthier, stronger relationships.
-Appointments are available in our Wexford and Pittsburgh offices.
+Appointments are available in our Wexford offices and via Zoom.

 Please note that these services are not covered by insurance.